GianSantos/GianSantos/README.md

 ## Hi there 👋
+# I'm Gian Santos
+I'm a Full-Stack Software Engineer, leaning towards back-end, and have professional experience in the health/fintech/civil industries.

+I'm currently looking for other opportunities, preferably back-end focused or full-stack.

+I'm currently learning Golang and using Raspberry Pis and Arduinos for fun.

 <!--
 **GianSantos/GianSantos** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.